 - Fine motor skills, how to use scissors and hand-eye coordination!

 You can make it seasonal by changing the colours and adding glitter.
-We made Christmas Tree goo as well as blue for dripping icicles (photographed below).
+We made Christmas Tree slime as well as blue for dripping icicles (photographed below).

 Want more activities like this?
 Be sure to click below to check out a book I co-authored!